2010-11: Aleksi Makela played for the Ilves U16 team in Tampere, Finland. He scored 6 goals with 14 assists and had 43 penalty minutes in 30 games.

 Makela is a raw talent and has flown under the radar in terms of playing in Finland's junior program.
 He has the prototypical size of an NHL defenseman and skates well for his size.
 He plays a sound two-way game and his passing skills and play-making ability are what likely drew the attention of scouts.
 Makela had the opportunity to play in the Finland SM-Liiga as an 18-year-old in 2012-13 due to the lack of depth for Ilves' last-place men's team and gained valuable experience.
 Slowed by injuries the following season, he has pushed to crack the Liiga club lineup and shown progress.

 Makela is skating for Ilves Tampere in Finland's Liiga in 2014-15.
 One of three junior-aged players on the much-improved club, he has had the predictable ups and downs of a player in his first season playing against men — and briefly was loaned to LeKi in Mestis.
-He was one of ten defensemen along with Ilves' teammate Mikke Levo invited to the Finland U20 final camp prior to the 2015 World Juniors.
+He and Ilves' teammate Mikke Levo were invited to the Finland U20 final camp and Makela competed for Finland in the 2015 World Juniors.
 Long-term Makela's size and mindset suggest he can be a steady defender with the ability to handle the transition at the NHL level one day.
 He must continue to progress in all areas to reach that level.